Good Times (The Easybeats song): Australian Idol 2004 cover

 The song was performed on the Top 12 Results Show of the second season of Australian Idol in 2004.
 This version of the song was then released by the Top 10 finalists nearly four months after the live show.
 It was released as a one-track CD single and reached a peak of #53 on the ARIA singles chart.

 Meat Loaf cover version

-"Good Times" was covered by the American rock singer Meat Loaf on his 1995 album Welcome to the Neighbourhood.
-This new version, credited to Vanda/Young/Durkee/Loaf/Russo, was titled "Runnin' for the Red Light (I Got a Life)" and featured significantly different lyrics.
+"Good Times" was interpolated by the American rock singer Meat Loaf on his 1995 song "Runnin' for the Red Light (I Gotta Life)" from his album Welcome to the Neighbourhood.
+This new version, credited to Vanda, Young, Sarah Durkee, Meat Loaf and Patti Russo featured significantly different lyrics.

 Hindu Love Gods cover version

 Hindu Love Gods covered the song on a 1986 single, but under the title "Gonna Have a Good Time Tonight".
 The members of Hindu Love Gods were Mike Mills, Bill Berry and Peter Buck of R.E.M., Bryan Cook, and Warren Zevon.
 The 7" single was released on I.R.S.
 Records.